Saudi Arabia says it has executed 81 people in a single day

 The Saudi Press agency said that the accused were “provided with the right to an attorney and were guaranteed their full rights under Saudi law during the judicial process”.

-The accused were executed when the they were found guilty of “committing multiple heinous crimes that left a large number of civilians and law enforcement officers dead,” the Saudi Press agency said.
+The accused were executed after being found guilty of “committing multiple heinous crimes that left a large number of civilians and law enforcement officers dead,” the Saudi Press agency said.

 The agency added: “The kingdom will continue to take a strict and unwavering stance against terrorism and extremist ideologies that threaten the stability of the entire world.”

-The number of executions even surpassed that of January 1980 when 63 militants were put to death for seizing the Grand Mosque in Mecca-Saudi Arabia’s holiest city and place of pilgrimage- in 1979.
+The number of executions even surpassed that of January 1980 when 63 militants were put to death for seizing the Grand Mosque in Mecca, Saudi Arabia’s holiest city and place of pilgrimage, in 1979.

-The kingdom’s last mass execution came in January 2016 with 47 people including a prominent opposition Shiite cleric who had rallied demonstrations.
+The kingdom’s last mass execution came in January 2016 when 47 people were executed, including a prominent opposition Shiite cleric who had rallied demonstrations.

 Register for free to continue reading